knubez/TAMS/examples/mosa/README.md

 2. Track and classify, adding MCS IDs and assessing whether the MCSs meet the MOSA criteria, saving results as a single Parquet file (6 total)

 3. Convert to mask representation (requires dissolving constituent CEs into single shape per time per track) and drop tracks that are not MCS under the MOSA criteria, saving to netCDF

+[^mosa]: Original working title for the project, but not used in the journal article.